 Gary ChenAnalyst, IDC

 "We have a lot of homegrown monitoring, alerting and debugging tools, but we don't want to retire them," said Josh Koenig, head of product at Pantheon Platform, a web operations platform in San Francisco, that uses GKE and has tested Stackdriver's Kubernetes monitoring in beta.
 "If they can be part of the suite, we'd love to standardize on Stackdriver in the future."

 Pantheon hasn't made a final decision about its Kubernetes monitoring strategy, however.
 Stackdriver collects highly detailed logging, tracing, metrics and statistics data, but Koenig said he worries about the potential cost of such high-volume data collection.

 "We have to figure out how to winnow down the amount of data -- collecting so much information can potentially be both a great thing and a terrible thing," Koenig said.
 "There's always a risk when a tool is really easy to use, and possibly over-use."

-GKE rival AWS also have rolled out Kubernetes monitoring enhancements with a preview of Amazon CloudWatch Container Insights, which automatically create monitoring dashboards for users of the Amazon Elastic Container Service for Kubernetes (EKS), as well as Kubernetes deployments on EC2.
+GKE rival AWS also rolled out Kubernetes monitoring enhancements with a preview of Amazon CloudWatch Container Insights, which automatically create monitoring dashboards for users of the Amazon Elastic Container Service for Kubernetes (EKS), as well as Kubernetes deployments on EC2.

 GKE release streams keep pace with varied Kubernetes users